Sydney’s New Fish Market Finally Opens January 19 2026

-After years of delays, lawsuits, and Christmas prawn marathons, the $700 million Blackwattle Bay icon is officially set to open January 19 2026, and it’s going to be massive.
+After years of delays, legal battles, voluntary administration and Christmas prawn marathons, the $836 million Blackwattle Bay icon is officially opening on Monday, January 19 2026.
+And yes, it’s going to be massive.

-Sydney’s long-awaited new fish market is officially set to throw open its doors on Monday January 19 2026, after years of legal battles, construction drama, and push-backs that could rival the light rail saga.
-The $700 million development will replace the original Pyrmont site (est. 1966) with a three-storey waterfront precinct that’s equal parts fish, feast, and architectural flex.
+Sydney’s long-awaited new fish market is ready to throw open its doors after a construction saga that could rival the light rail drama.
+The new three-storey waterfront precinct replaces the original Pyrmont site (est. 1966) with something far bigger, brighter and better connected.

-Cross the Anzac Bridge and you can’t miss it; that 200-metre-wide angular roof arches over Blackwattle Bay like Sydney’s newest cultural landmark.
-Premier Chris Minns is calling it “a magnet for tourists,” and with more than six million visitors expected annually, this isn’t just a facelift, it’s a new era for Sydney seafood.
+Cross the Anzac Bridge and you can’t miss it.
+A 200-metre-wide wave-style roof now arches over Blackwattle Bay, instantly cementing itself as Sydney’s newest architectural flex.
+Premier Chris Minns calls it “a game-changer for the city,” and with more than six million locals and tourists expected to visit annually, this isn’t just a facelift.
+It’s a full reset.

 But beyond the architectural theatrics and foodie hype, this is also a wellness story.
 Fresh, sustainably sourced seafood is one of the most nutrient-dense, omega-3-rich foods on the planet, and this new precinct puts it front and centre.
-With sashimi bars, olive oil boutiques, and late-night waterfront dining, Sydney Fish Market 2.0 is set to become a destination where culture, clean eating, and lifestyle collide; the kind of place where a sunset oyster run counts as self-care.
+With sashimi bars, olive oil boutiques and late-night waterfront dining, Sydney Fish Market 2.0 is shaping up as a destination where culture, clean eating and lifestyle collide.

 Why the Wait?
 A Quick History of the Delays